The Collins Companies

-Collins is an American forest products company that began in operations July 28, 1855.
-Headquartered in Portland, Oregon, Collins operates a number of forests and sawmills.
-Collins also manufactures siding and trim, particleboard, hardwood, and softwood lumber, and operates retail hardware and lumber yards in northern California.
-Divisions include: Collins Pine Company, Kane Hardwood, Collins Hardwood LLC, Collins Products LLC, Collins Builders Supply, and the Almanor Railroad.
+Collins is an American forest products company that began operations in 1855.
+Headquartered in Wilsonville, Oregon, Collins owns forests and operates sawmills in Oregon, California, and Pennsylvania.
+Collins also manufactures siding and trim, particleboard, hardwood, and softwood lumber.

 History

 19th century

 Truman Doud (TD) Collins began what was later known as the Collins Companies in 1855 at Turkey Run near Whig Hill, Pennsylvania.
 He and five others, including his brother, Joseph Van Halen (JV) Collins, bought a steam mill and timber from John Alexander.
 By 1864, TD Collins bought out the remaining partners including his brother.

 20th century

 Before TD Collins died in 1914, he owned, along with others, a large number of sawmills in the Tionesta Valley of Pennsylvania, over 60000 acre of timberland, the Tionesta Manufacturing Company, the Nebraska Box Mill, the Mayburg Chemical Plant, plus over 100 mi of logging railroad, 41 mi of main line, 25 locomotives, several oil companies, and a bank.

 Married to Mary Stanton Collins, they had one son, Everell (ES) Stanton Collins.
 Following TD's death, Everell took over the company.
 He moved the company westward, purchasing forestlands in northern California, Washington, and Oregon.
 By the time he died in 1940, ES Collins would oversee the operations of 15 timber, logging, railroad, and pulp & paper companies in four states, in addition to moving the company headquarters from Pennsylvania to Portland, Oregon.

 Following his father, Truman W. Collins became president.
 During his years in the timber business he began implementing sustainable forest management practices.
 These practices contributed to the Collins Companies becoming the first privately owned forest products company in the United States to become certified by the Forest Stewardship Council.
 Truman Collins continued the family's charitable works including founding, among others, the Collins Foundation, the Collins Medical Trust, and the Collins/McDonald Trust.

 Following Truman's death in 1963, Truman's brother-in-law, Elmer Goudy took over the presidency, followed by his son, Alan Collins Goudy.
 Truman's wife, Maribeth Wilson Collins, also became involved in the company, serving first as president of The Collins Foundation and later as Chair of the Board of The Collins Companies.